Battle of Bossenden Wood: Battle

 When news of the killing reached the magistrates, they sent to Canterbury for soldiers and a detachment of the 45th Foot was despatched from the barracks.
 It was led by Major Armstrong, with three junior officers and about a hundred soldiers.
-The regiment had recently returned from India, and the following year they would kill twenty Chartists at Newport.
+The regiment had recently returned from India, and the following year they would kill twenty Chartists at Newport in south Wales.
 While they were waiting for the soldiers, a group of armed gentry and farmers took shots at Courtenay and his band as they moved around the Hernhill area.
 By this time some of Courtenay’s followers had escaped.
 There were about 35 or 40 left, armed only with sticks, except for Courtenay who had pistols and a sword and one follower who had a pistol.

 The soldiers split into two groups to execute a pincer movement.
 One of the groups, led by Captain Reid and magistrates Knatchbull and Baldock, divided again, with Lieutenant Henry Boswell Bennett at the head of one of the small groups.
 It was this group that approached Courtenay’s band in the clearing, while the other group, under Major Armstrong and magistrate Poore, circled round to the far side of the clearing.
 There was a brief fight, lasting only a few minutes.
 Courtenay shot Bennett dead and then was himself shot and killed as Armstrong’s men opened fire and charged with bayonets.
 Eight of Courtenay’s followers were killed or mortally wounded.
 A young man from Faversham, George Catt, who had been helping the magistrates was caught in the soldiers’ fire and killed.